Rincewind: The Luggage

 The Luggage is a large chest that follows Rincewind literally wherever he goes—even onto Roundworld, which Rincewind initially only visited virtually.
-It is made of sapient pearwood (a magical, intelligent plant that is nearly extinct, impervious to magic, and only grows in a few places outside the Agatean Empire, generally on sites of very old magic).
-As such, whilst considered oddities in the Hubland continent, such chests are commonplace in the Agatean Empire.
-It can produce hundreds of little legs protruding from its underside and can move very fast if the need arises.
+It is made of sapient pearwood, a magical, intelligent plant that is nearly extinct, impervious to magic, and only grows in a few places outside the Agatean Empire, generally on sites of very old magic.
+As such, whilst considered oddities on the Hubland continent, such chests were commonplace in the Agatean Empire.
+It can produce hundreds of little legs and move very fast if the need arises.
 It has been described as "half suitcase, half homicidal maniac".
-In Interesting Times, it has been demonstrated that Luggages are capable of reproducing, which Twoflower suggests was chiefly the result of what the Luggage learnt in Ankh-Morpork.
+Interesting Times demonstrated that Luggages were capable of reproducing, which Twoflower suggested was chiefly the result of what the Luggage learnt in Ankh-Morpork.

-Its function is to act as both a luggage carrier and bodyguard for its owner, against whom no threatening motion should be made.
+Its function is to act as both a luggage carrier and bodyguard for its owner.
 The Luggage is fiercely defensive of its owner, and is generally homicidal in nature, killing or eating several people and monsters and destroying various ships, walls, doors, geographic features, and other obstacles throughout the series.
 Its mouth contains "lots of big square teeth, white as sycamore, and a pulsating tongue, red as mahogany".
-The inside area of The Luggage does not appear to be constrained by its external dimensions, and contains many conveniences: even when it has just devoured a monster, the next time it opens the owner will find his underwear, neatly pressed and smelling slightly of lavender.
+The inside area of The Luggage does not appear to be constrained by its external dimensions, and contains many conveniences: even after it has just devoured a monster, the next time it opens the owner will find his underwear, neatly pressed and smelling slightly of lavender.
 It is unknown exactly what happens to anyone it 'eats'.

-One of the most notable features of The Luggage is its ability to follow its current owner anywhere, including such places as inside its owner's mind, off the edge of the Disc, Death's Domain, inside the Octavo, the Dungeon Dimensions, and even (literally) to Hell and back.
-Like all luggage, it's constantly getting lost and having to track its owner down.
-It has only one way of overcoming obstacles, and that is by simply ignoring them and smashing a hole through them—including a wall to a magic shop that had since relocated to another city by magical means.
+One of the most notable features of The Luggage is its ability to follow its current owner anywhere, including places like inside its owner's mind, off the edge of the Disc, Death's Domain, inside the Octavo, the Dungeon Dimensions, and even (literally) to Hell and back.
+Like all luggage, it is constantly getting lost and having to track its owner down.
+It has only one way of overcoming obstacles, and that is to simply ignore them and smash a hole through them—including a wall to a magic shop that had since relocated to another city by magical means.